-Available to students enrolled in the B.A. in History, the B.A. in Jurisprudence or the B.A. in Philosophy, Society and Applied Ethics programs, this option allows students' first year of enrollment at the University of Baltimore School of Law to fulfill the requirements of their last year of undergraduate study.
-It requires a cumulative cross-institutional grade point average of 3.5 or better as computed by the Credential Assembly Service and an LSAT score of 155 or better.
+Available to students enrolled in the B.A. in History, the B.A. in Legal Studies or the B.A. in Philosophy, Law and Ethics programs, this option allows students' first year of enrollment at The University of Baltimore School of Law to fulfill the requirements of their last year of undergraduate study.
+It requires a cumulative cross-institutional grade point average of 3.5 or better as computed by the Credential Assembly Service and an LSAT score of 150 or better, or a cumulative cross-institutional grade point average of 3.0 or better and an LSAT score of 152 or better.
 This option is available only if students are continuously enrolled at the University from their undergraduate major into their law school education.

-To pursue the option, students must complete the 93 undergraduate credits required for their degree and complete a minimum of 33 credits at UB, excluding AP, IB, DANTES, CLEP or challenge examinations.
-Students must complete all lower- and upper-division General Education requirements and apply to the UB School of Law.
+To pursue the option, students must complete the 93 undergraduate credits required for their degree and complete a minimum of 33 credits at UBalt, excluding AP, IB, DANTES, CLEP or challenge examinations.
+Students must complete all lower- and upper-division General Education requirements and apply to the UBalt School of Law.
 Admission is for the fall semester only (note that the law school cannot make an admission decision until students have completed 75 credits of undergraduate coursework), and a completed application must be submitted by April 1.
 Students should take the LSAT no later than February of the calendar year in which they would like to enter law school.

 Note that students must apply for graduation during the last semester of their first year of law school to receive their bachelor's degree.
+A student who, during the first 30 semester hours of the J.D. program, wishes to leave the J.D. program or who is not successful can return to the original undergraduate program.

-If students answer yes to any of the character and fitness questions on the UB School of Law application, they are not eligible for early entry; instead, their application will be forwarded to the admission committee for a complete review.
+Note that early entry law students in the final year of their undergraduate career and the first year of their JD program are required by federal regulation to be packaged for financial aid as law, not as undergraduate students; therefore, these students are not eligible for undergraduate Title IV programs.
+If students answer yes to any of the character and fitness questions on the UBalt School of Law application, they are not eligible for early entry; instead, their application will be forwarded to the admission committee for a complete review.
 Character and fitness questions concern information regarding academic and disciplinary probation, criminal offenses, civil suits and employment termination.
 Law school admission may be into the full-time day program or the part-time day program, as determined by the School of Law.